Centre-Sud

 The Centre-Sud (/fr/) is a neighbourhood located in the easternmost edge of the Ville-Marie borough of the city of Montreal.

-Home to Montreal's Gay Village and to the Sainte-Marie area, the Centre-Sud has long been seen as one of the city's most complex and troubled neighbourhoods.
+Home to Montreal's Gay Village and to the Sainte-Marie area, the Centre-Sud has long been seen as one of the city's most complex neighbourhoods.

 Having held a notorious reputation for poverty and prostitution for decades, particularly on Rue Ontario and Rue Dufresne, gentrification has changed the neighbourhood considerably in recent years.

 History

 Early history

 During the era of New France, when the city was fortified, the populated area east of the walls came to be known as Faubourg Québec, a name that would live on as Faubourg à m'lasse.

 In 1782, the Molson family settled the area, purchasing a small brasserie from Irishman Thomas Loyd, which eventually developed into the brewery of the same name.

 Following the Lower Canada Rebellion, several Patriotes were hanged at the Pied-du-Courant Prison, a prison by the water.
 It ceased to be a prison in 1912, and the historic building was acquired by the SAQ in 1921, serving as its head office for a time.

 Construction of the Jacques Cartier Bridge began in 1925, and was opened to traffic on May 14, 1930, becoming a prominent landmark in the neighbourhood.

 A large section of the neighbourhood known as Faubourg à m'lasse was torn down in 1963 to build the Maison Radio-Canada.